Pints, Pounds, & Pâté

 • Privacy Policy & Contact

-Answering your top questions about what long flights will be like, once you're up in the air!
+Your favorite travel expert, answering your top questions about what long flights will be like, once you're up in the air.

 Long Flight Tips

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Post updated, March 2020.
+Post updated, January, 2025

-Additionally, I know a lot of people get nervous about long flights, and even after years of experience, I sometimes do as well (but it's gotten way better).
-But, I was super nervous before my first flight, partially because I didn't know what to expect.
+I was admittedly nervous before my first flight, partially because I didn't know what to expect.
+I'd flown on cross-country domestic trips, but never on a transatlantic flight and never on an overnight flight before our honeymoon in London a decade ago.
 Being prepared is not only part of the fun of getting ready for a trip, but also does help me decrease some of my anxiety, if I know what I'm walking into.

-So here we go!
-What you need to know before a long flight, especially if it's your first!!
+So let's dive right in - everything you need to know before a long flight, especially if it's your first!!

 Before I boarded my first-ever long haul flight for our honeymoon to London, I had flown quite a bit in the US, including pretty long domestic flights, but I had focused largely on flying from New York to Atlanta, Richmond to Indianapolis, etc.